Students as Part of the University’s Work Force

 Similar complaints against students should be filed under the Student Conduct Code with the Office of Community Standards community.uconn.edu, 233 Glenbrook Road, Unit 4119, Storrs, CT 06269-4119, (860) 486-8402.
 Alternatively, individuals may file a complaint within the unit/division in which the incident occurred.

 The University of Connecticut does not tolerate sex discrimination, sexual harassment or sexual violence of any kind.
 This prohibition is further explained in the University’s Policy Against Discrimination, Harassment, and Related Interpersonal Violence.
 Please read the FAQ for additional information about this policy.
-To ensure compliance with Title IX and other federal and state civil rights laws, the University has designated Elizabeth Conklin as the University’s Title IX Coordinator.
-Elizabeth is charged with monitoring compliance with Title IX and ensuring that reports of sex discrimination, sexual harassment and sexual violence are investigated and addressed by the University.
+To ensure compliance with Title IX and other federal and state civil rights laws, the University as designated a Title IX coordinator.
 Please visit titleIX.uconn.edu for more information regarding available support, resources, and reporting options.
 It is important for the University community to know that the resources contained on the website can offer assistance even if you choose not to pursue a University or criminal investigation.
 This includes help with medical and counseling services, academic and housing support, referrals to legal and confidential advocacy organizations.

 Conflicts of Interest, Employment and Contracting for Service of Relatives (Nepotism)